formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/pre-hook.md

 ## Step 4: Create Sample Files

-Now create the sample files that FileSync will upload.
+Now create the sample files that the FormKiQ CLI will upload.

 Create a directory named `examples`, then create `example1.txt` and `example2.txt`.